Hudson River PCBs Superfund Site

 Water column monitoring will continue in order to assess PCB concentrations throughout the Upper and Lower Hudson River and to monitor the PCB transport from the Upper Hudson River to the Lower Hudson River.
-Upper Hudson River sampling will occur weekly for at least three years, at which time the EPA will determine if modifications to the OM&M water column monitoring program are necessary.
 The EPA expects water column monitoring to continue into the foreseeable future.

 Sediment monitoring will also continue in order to assess PCB concentrations over time in the sediment throughout the Upper Hudson River in dredged and non-dredged areas.

 Sediment samples will be collected in both dredged and non-dredged areas.
 The results will be compared to previously collected samples.

 Fish monitoring will continue to be performed during the OM&M program to assess PCB concentration levels within various fish species throughout the Upper and Lower Hudson River.
-Also, additional fish samples will be collected at various locations throughout the Lower Hudson River to assist the New York State Department of Health (NYSDOH) and New York State Department of Environmental Conservation (NYSDEC) in assessing fish consumption advisories.
 Fish samples will be collected at various locations throughout the Upper and Lower Hudson River for the foreseeable future.
+The New York State Department of Health (NYSDOH) and New York State Department of Environmental Conservation (NYSDEC) establish the fish consumption advisories and fishing restrictions.